Image scaling: Edge-directed interpolation

 Edge-directed interpolation algorithms aim to preserve edges in the image after scaling, unlike other algorithms, which can introduce staircase artifacts.

 Examples of algorithms for this task include New Edge-Directed Interpolation (NEDI), Edge-Guided Image Interpolation (EGGI), Iterative Curvature-Based Interpolation (ICBI), and Directional Cubic Convolution Interpolation (DCCI).
 A 2013 analysis found that DCCI had the best scores in peak signal-to-noise ratio and structural similarity on a series of test images.

 hqx

 For magnifying computer graphics with low resolution and/or few colors (usually from 2 to 256 colors), better results can be achieved by hqx or other pixel-art scaling algorithms.
 These produce sharp edges and maintain a high level of detail.

 Vectorization

 Vector extraction, or vectorization, offers another approach.
 Vectorization first creates a resolution-independent vector representation of the graphic to be scaled.
-Then the resolution-independent version is rendered as a raster image at the desired resolution.
+The resulting SVG vector file can then be exported and rendered at any required resolution without quality loss, serving directly as production-ready artwork for scalable display & printing.
 This technique is used by Adobe Illustrator, Live Trace, and Inkscape.
 Scalable Vector Graphics are well suited to simple geometric images, while photographs do not fare well with vectorization due to their complexity.